 If your living room features wooden built-ins, integrate your TV into the unit.
 If you have spacious shelves, tuck your TV directly into the built-in.
 Place family photos and sentimental items on neighboring shelves to personalize the space.

 You might be able to hang a TV in the space between built-in units.
 If you have space, consider installing a cabinet or door to mask the screen.

 If you don’t have built-in shelves but still want to disguise your TV, invest in a cupboard or armoire.
 This way, your TV is stored out of sight, and you’ll gain valuable storage for board games, books, and gaming consoles.
 An armoire is a particularly helpful investment if you have lots of wires and cables to hide.
 Plus, you can store your remotes in a designated drawer.

 Select a Sturdy Wall Mount

 The last thing you want to worry about is stability when you’re decorating around your TV.
 That’s why at Mount-It! we provide a variety of high-quality options.
 Whether you prefer a fixed mount for your framed TV, or a tilting mount to hang your screen above the fireplace, Mount-It! has you covered.

 Before making a purchase, visualize how the TV is going to look in your living room.
 What decorations are going to complement the television, now that it’s mounted?
 Is it books?
 A gallery wall?
 Incorporating the piece into your built-in fixtures?
-Consider your aesthetic taste and the functionality of your room—this way, once the decorations are in place, the atmosphere is going to be exactly what you want.
+Will you need speaker wall mounts? your aesthetic taste and the functionality of your room—this way, once the decorations are in place, the atmosphere is going to be exactly what you want.